Frequently asked questions about

 - If you missed open enrollment for ACA-compliant coverage and do not have a qualifying event that would trigger a special enrollment period.
 You may be able to use a short-term medical plan until the next open enrollment period (either for an individual/family plan or a plan offered by your employer), at which point you can switch to a more permanent coverage option.

 - If you’re newly employed and the business has a waiting period of up to three months before you can enroll in the group’s healthcare plan.
-You can use a short-term plan during this period, and schedule it to end when the employer-sponsored coverage starts.
+You can use a short-term plan during this period, and cancel it when the employer-sponsored coverage starts.

 - If you’ll soon be enrolling in Medicare and aren’t eligible for any other coverage in the meantime.
 If you’re fairly healthy and don’t need coverage for pre-existing conditions, you may be able to use a short-term medical plan until your Medicare coverage takes effect (note that if you’re already receiving Social Security retirement benefits, you’ll automatically be enrolled in Medicare when you turn 65; your Medicare card will arrive about three months before you turn 65, but your Medicare coverage doesn’t actually take effect until the first of the month you turn 65, so you can’t use the card until that point).

 - If you’ve signed up for an ACA-compliant individual/family plan (or an employer’s plan) but have to wait up to several weeks before the plan takes effect.
-Individual/family enrollments completed during the annual open enrollment period don’t take effect until January 1.
+Individual/family enrollments completed during the annual open enrollment period don’t take effect until January 1 or February 1, depending on when you enroll.
 And for enrollments completed during a special enrollment period, coverage in most cases won’t take effect until the first of the following month after the enrollment is completed.
-A short-term plan can provide emergency coverage (with an effective date as soon as the day after you apply) while you’re waiting for your new plan to take effect.
+A short-term plan can provide temporary coverage (with an effective date as soon as the day after you apply) while you’re waiting for your new plan to take effect.

 - If you’re not eligible for Medicaid or a premium subsidy in the exchange, the premium costs for ACA-compliant policies might be unaffordable.